Tools and Materials Safety

 - When spraying paint, heating materials, or using chemicals, work in a well ventilated area.

-- With power tools or hot things, wear work gloves.
+- With hot things, wear work gloves.
 If using chemicals, wear rubber gloves.

 - Don’t work if you’re sleep deprived.
 You’ll starting making more mistakes than progress.

 - Keep your shop clean and organized, with power cords out of the way.